yannh/homepage/content/posts/the-internet-sleeps-at-night.md

 Did you, like me, assume that the time of day should have nothing to do with internet speed?

-Today, I would like to explain the following graph, which shows the average and median latency for a large website as experienced by users in South America.
+Today, we will look into the following graph, showing increased average and median latency during night-time for a large website as experienced by users in South America.
 By understanding Content Delivery Networks (CDNs), TCP, and stateful HTTP connections better, we will demonstrate why a large portion of websites is indeed slightly slower at night.

 ![POP to origin latency, South America](/assets/latency_south_america_light.png "Average and Median Latency from South America (ms)")

 ## POP-to-origin latency

-We will base our discussion on a large website hosted in AWS us-east-1 (in North Virginia, US) that uses a CDN, in this case [Fastly](https://www.fastly.com).
+The website in question is hosted in AWS us-east-1 (in North Virginia, US) and uses a CDN, in this case [Fastly](https://www.fastly.com).
-This behavior has only been observed using Fastly but is likely present with other CDNs as well.
+The behavior has only been observed using Fastly, but is likely present with other CDNs as well.

-The metric shown in this graph is what I call "pop-to-origin latency", which is the duration of the request as measured by the CDN POP, minus the duration as measured by the load balancer at the origin that received the request.
+The metric shown in this graph is what I call "pop-to-origin latency", which is the duration of the request as measured by the CDN Point-of-Presence (PoP), minus the duration as measured by the load balancer at the origin that received the request.

 ![POP to origin latency](/assets/pop-to-origin-latency.png "Pop to origin latency")